-How are Christians in particular being persecuted in countries like Syria and Mali where there is unrest throughout the country?
+How are Christians in particular being persecuted in countries like Syria where there is unrest throughout the country?

 Christians in countries like these are often the targets of Muslim extremists because their faith is in direct opposition to their cause.
 You can learn more about each country at www.worldwatchlist.us.